Sonnet 128: Synopsis

 Sonnet 128 is comparable to the sonnet in Romeo and Juliet in which Romeo pleads for a first kiss.
 Like that pilgrim/saint tête-à-tête, this sonnet is set in a public musical celebration.
-Shakespeare watches his dark lady play the keyboard virginal (or Bassano built clavichord), captivated by her back swaying with the melody.
+Shakespeare watches his dark lady play the keyboard virginals (or Bassano-built clavichord), captivated by her back swaying with the melody.
 Like Romeo, he longs for a kiss, but in this sonnet he envies the jacks (wooden keys) that the lady's playing fingers "tickle" while trilling the notes.
 Perhaps he also envies the other men (Jacks) standing around the lady.
 Surely, this is an amusing scene to Shakespeare because he secretly is having an affair with the dark lady.
 He decides not to envy those keys—although he would like to be tickled as they are—but hopes instead to receive a kiss on his lips.
-Fred Blick points out that this plea for a "kiss", leaving the fingers to the jacks, is a compromise, just as the tuning of the virginal or other keyboard instrument is, in musical temperament, a compromise.
+Fred Blick points out that this plea for a "kiss", leaving the fingers to the jacks, is a compromise, just as the tuning of the virginals or other keyboard instrument is, in musical temperament, a compromise.